TheGoodlike13/liberty_or_death/README.md

 I save that into `/etc/resolv.conf` and `apt` command starts working.

-Kerberos setup wizard pops up, so I enter `GOODLIKE.EU` and `192.168.1.7` twice.
+Kerberos setup wizard pops up, so I enter `GOODLIKE.EU` and 2x`192.168.1.7`.
 Then it completes.
 But not so fast!

 > Note1: For a DC you do not need `libpam-winbind libnss-winbind libpam-krb5`,